matteocrippa/awesome-swift/README.md

 * [RazzleDazzle](https://github.com/IFTTT/RazzleDazzle) - A simple keyframe-based animation framework for iOS.
 Perfect for scrolling app intros.
 * [SwiftyOnboard](https://github.com/juanpablofernandez/SwiftyOnboard) - An iOS framework that allows developers to create beautiful onboarding experiences.
 * [SwiftyWalkthrough](https://github.com/ruipfcosta/SwiftyWalkthrough) - The easiest way to create a great walkthrough experience in your apps.
+* [WhatsNew](https://github.com/BalestraPatrick/WhatsNew) - Showcase new features after an app update similar to Pages, Numbers and Keynote.

 ### Utility
 *Some interesting utilities to help you in your projects* [back to top](#readme)